jina-ai/jina/docs/concepts/orchestration/hot-reload.md

 # Hot Reload

-While developing your Flow, you may want it to reload automatically as you change the Flow YAML.
+While developing your Orchestration, you may want it to reload automatically as you change the Flow YAML.

-For this you can use the Flow's `reload` argument to reload it with the updated configuration every time you change the YAML configuration.
+For this you can use the Orchestration's `reload` argument to reload it with the updated configuration every time you change the YAML configuration.

 ````{admonition} Caution
 :class: caution